 If a holiday is a brand new addition to our programme, or we are using a hotel for the first time, there is no score to give for the holiday or hotel in question.
 Where we have modified the content of an existing holiday, we shall continue to use the scores previously achieved by that holiday, even if the title of the holiday has changed.

 WHERE DO THE FEATURED TESTIMONIAL COMMENTS COME FROM?

 Testimonials are comments received from previous customers concerning an aspect or aspects of the holiday in question.
-Particularly in the case of a new holiday, these will often include comments on tour leaders, guides, accommodation or the booking process: but not necessarily made exclusively of the featured holiday.
-Comments may come from questionnaires, or from other correspondence.
+Particularly in the case of a new holiday, these will sometimes include comments on tour leaders, guides, accommodation or the booking process: but not necessarily made exclusively of the featured holiday.
+Comments may come from questionnaires or from other correspondence.
 If you want us to remove a comment you made, or feel we have used it out of context, please let us know.

 WHO IS MY CONTACT FOR GROUP BOOKINGS?

 Group discounts are available from as few as 10 paying passengers.
 Exclusive departures are also available.
 Please contact us on 0116 279 3929 or e-mail email@example.com for further details.